andrewhao/built-to-last-talk/slides.md

 ???

-I used to work at a Rails shop that had a massive monolith, over 750K LOC, and although we knew we had to eventually move off of the old system, I had no idea what sort of scale the new system would have to have.
+I used to work at a Rails shop that had a massive monolith, and although we knew we had to eventually move off of the old system, I had no idea what sort of scale the new system would have to have.